arnetm/api-documentation/source/payments/status-changes.rst

 .. [#f1] Payments made by bank transfer are done manually by your customer.
 Some days can pass before it becomes clear
          the payment has been paid.
 That's why the payment method ``banktransfer`` will by default not expire until 12 days have passed.
 One or two days can be added when the 12\ :sup:`th` day is a Saturday or Sunday.

+.. [#f2] Bank transfer can have a custom due date defined via API.
+We will than deviate from the standard 12 days and
+         follow the set due date for expiry.